 This salad is perfect served just as it is for a light lunch or dinner with a glass of chilled white or Rose wine.
 It would be perfect for a Summer picnic or party – if you’re going to be transporting the salad, obviously make sure you pack it in a cool bag so it doesn’t spoil.

-want to see some more summer salad recipes?
-Check these out….
+want to see some more salad recipes?

 More stunning salad recipe inspiration…..